The Philippine Dugong

 In the Philippines, the dugong's survival hangs in the balance.
 Once widespread, it is now a vulnerable species living in isolated pockets of protected waters.
 And yet, where there is seagrass, where there is community effort, and where there is respect for nature, hope remains.

 From the seagrass beds of Palawan to the shores of Mindoro, conservationists, local communities, and ecotourists are coming together to ensure that the dugong continues to swim free—not just as a relic of the past, but as a living emblem of sustainable seas.
+Internationally, significant dugong habitats include Shark Bay in Australia and the Persian Gulf, both of which support important dugong populations and are critical to the species' survival.

 Let the dugong inspire more than admiration.
 Let it spark responsibility, curiosity, and a deeper commitment to the waters that nourish our islands and our lives.